-eTROY will assist students with physical, psychological and learning disabilities in accordance with the Americans with Disabilities Act and Section 504.
+TROY Online will assist students with physical, psychological and learning disabilities in accordance with the Americans with Disabilities Act and Section 504.
 Students must provide recent documentation of their disability from a qualified professional to determine eligibility for the program.
 The Disability Services Policies are contained in the policy section of this publication.
-Contact the Global Campus Call Center any time of day or week, and ask to speak with the eTROY ADA coordinator (1-800-414-5756) for more information.
+Contact the TROY Online Call Center any time of day or week, and ask to speak with the TROY Online ADA coordinator (1-800-414-5756) for more information.